-As you work with The Silly Chicken in the ways suggested in this guide, there will be opportunities for your students to ask their families about similar folktales with which they are familiar.
+As you work with The Clever Boy and the Terrible Dangerous Animal in the ways suggested in this guide, there will be opportunities for your students to ask their families about similar folktales with which they are familiar.

-1. Tell students that their family members probably know many stories like the ones they are studying in class with you.
-Tell them that you would like them to find out about some of those stories by interviewing their family members, especially parents, grandparents, aunts, uncles, and other adults that may have heard folktales or teaching stories when they were children.
+1. Tell students that their family members probably know how to make or do many things like the ones they are studying in class with you.
+Tell them that you would like them to find out about some of those abilities by interviewing their family members, especially parents, grandparents, aunts, uncles, and other adults that may have acquired these abilities when they were children.
 Say something like this:

-All of you probably know someone in your family or in your neighborhood who knows traditional Afghan folktales or teaching stories.
-Let's investigate and see if we can get a few people to remember some of the stories they learned when they were children or that they heard at some other time in their lives.
+In the story, one of the villagers asks the boy, "Well, how do we get watermelons?" and the boy both shows them and tells them how step by step.
+All of you probably know someone in your family or in your neighborhood who knows how we get not only watermelons, but all kinds of different things that we eat, buy and give as gifts.
+Let's investigate and see if we can get a few people to tell us the steps to making or getting something that they learned when they were children or that they learned at some other time in their lives.

-Here is your assignment: Ask the people in your family and neighborhood about the folktales and teaching stories that they know.
-Ask them to tell you their favorite story.
+Here is your assignment: Ask the people in your family and neighborhood about something they are able to do or produce.
+Ask them to both show you and tell you the steps for doing that activity or for making that thing.
 Write it down as best you can, or learn it well enough to tell it, and bring it into class.

-2. Give students a week or two to talk to people at home and find out about any stories family members have.
-When the students bring in stories, here are some activities to do with these stories:

-- Have students draw pictures to illustrate the stories, talk about the pictures in the class, and then take them home to show the people who told them the stories. - Have students write the stories in their own words, draw pictures to go with them, and make simple books to give to the adults from whom they received the stories.
+- 2. Give students a week or two to talk to people at home and find out about any stories family members have.
+When the students bring in stories, here are some activities to do with these stories: - Have students draw pictures to illustrate the stories, talk about the pictures in the class, and then take them home to show the people who told them the stories. - Have students write the stories in their own words, draw pictures to go with them, and make simple books to give to the adults from whom they received the stories.
 (See next page for instructions on making a simple book.) - Invite some of the adults to come to the school to share their stories with the whole class.